American-Forests/nix-wsl-home/README.md

 ~/nix-home/start-home.sh
 ```
 * Feel free to create your own branch of this repo to customize your environment and contribute enhancements back.
-* nix will only see its config files if they are added to the git repository.
+* nix will ignore any nix config files not in the git repository.
 For this reason, user-config.nix was added to the git repo.
 In order to keep personal info out of commits, local edits to this file are ignored by applying skip-worktree setting to user-config.nix by start-home.sh.
 This means that if you want to alter the base user variables, you would have to remove the skiptree setting temporarily, make changes and stage them, before adding the skiptree back.

 ## Learn More